Traditional tools rely on GUID

 However, in real BIM coordination, IFC models exported from different software such as Archicad, Revit, ETABS, and SAP2000 often have:

-IFC Compare does not rely on GUIDs.
+StructMatch does not rely on GUIDs.
 Instead, it first analyzes each member’s axis, geometry, spatial position, length, and section information to determine which members actually represent the same structural member, then compares their differences.

 In other words, this tool is designed to solve cross-software model coordination, not just simple model version comparison.